By Madeline Bocaro ©

 Bowie questions mortality, death, religion, good and evil – When God did take my logic for a ride… He sings of a saviour machine, which scorns humanity and begs to be destroyed.

 A glamorous cover shot – he’s gone blonde.
 Dietrich circa 1946.
+He credits himself as ‘The Actor’.
 David imparts the Buddhist principle of ‘Changes’ – Turn and face the strange.
 We evolve together.
 Impressions of his New York City idols – ‘Andy Warhol looks a scream‘.
 An ode to Lou Reed and the Velvet Underground, ‘Queen Bitch’ – ‘Some V.U. white light returned with thanks.’
 And a song for Robert Zimmerman.

 I’m not a prophet or a stone-age man / Just a mortal with the potential of a superman / I’m living on… (How did he know?)